 Next actions for greater life balance.

 Completing regular Wheels of Life exercise is a powerful practice.

 It forces a whole-life perspective.
 And there’s only so often you can see the same areas suffering before taking steps to improve them.

 Why is that so important?
 Because the areas most holding you back limit everything.
 And repeatedly confronting those limiting factors won’t just give you control of your life – it’ll make you a more balanced, more confident and happier person.

 The Wheel of Life is the first step on that journey.
 The rest of the TRACKTION Planner is designed to help you break through your limiting factors and make that change stick.
 (N.B., You’ll also find a blank Wheel of Life template as well as one with TRACKTION’s time-tested Wheel of Life in F2M‘s FREE productivity templates)

 To fill out your first Wheel of Life worksheet, turn to page 6 and get scoring.

 And if you haven’t got your first planner yet?
 No problem.
-You can download a FREE pdf or order your first beautifully designed hard copy here.
+You can order one here.